digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ## Global Accelerator

-- AWS Global Accelerator is designed to improve global network performance by offering entry point onto the global AWS transit network as close to customers as possible using ANycast IP addresses
+- AWS Global Accelerator is designed to improve global network performance by offering entry point onto the global AWS transit network as close to customers as possible using Any cast IP addresses
 - Moves the AWS Network closer to customers
-- Connections enter at edge user anycast IPs
+- Connections enter at edge user any cast IPs
 - Transit over AWS backbone 1+ locations
-- Can be used for NON HTTP/s (TCP/UDP) **Diffrence from cloudFront
+- Can be used for NON HTTP/s (TCP/UDP) **Difference from cloudFront
-- Global Performance , doesn't cache its a network product Transisting network data.
+- Global Performance , doesn't cache its a network product Transacting network data.

 ## VPC FLow Logs